codegallivant/script-caster/README.md

 ![GitHub release](https://img.shields.io/badge/release-v2.1.0-blue)

-This is a python application that enables a user to remotely execute user-scripts on their computer.
+This is a python application that enables a user to remotely execute scripts on their machine.

 <br>